ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ```

 Create a directory for the html sources (e.g. `/var/www/ilias`) which is referenced in the apache2 vhost (the apache2 vhost will use `/var/www/ilias/public`) and also a directory outside the web servers docroot (e.g. `/var/www/files`) for files stored by ILIAS.
-Make sure that the web server user is the owner of the files and directories that were created by changing the group and owner to www-data (on Debian/Ubuntu) or apache (on RHEL).
+Make sure that the web server user is the owner of the files and directories that were created by changing the group and owner to `www-data` (on Debian/Ubuntu), `apache` (on RHEL) or `wwwrun` (on SLES).

 In addition to the file folder, ILIAS also needs a place to create the log files
 (e.g. `/var/www/logs`).
 The 'ilias.log' can be viewed there later, as well as all
 error_log files, which are created in case of errors and are referenced in ILIAS by
 an error code.

-Also, to store the ILIAS configuration, which is later used to configure ILIAS, we create the folder /var/www/config.
-To prevent future issues with npm we create /var/www/.npm which belongs to the web server user.
+Also, to store the ILIAS configuration, which is later used to configure ILIAS, we create the folder `/var/www/config`.
+To prevent future issues with npm we create `/var/www/.npm` which belongs to the web server user.

 ```shell
 mkdir /var/www/ilias